-please also see our 'What's Going On' page THE JANUARY MEETING OF THE PARISH COUNCIL HAS BEEN CANCELLED The date for the February meeting has been amended to Wednesday 6th February (7.15pm in the Parish Hall, Montrey Crescent).
+please also see our 'What's Going On' page The date of the next meeting of the Parish Council is Wednesday 13th March (7.15pm in the Parish Hall, Montrey Crescent).
 Residents are most welcome to attend - your comments are taken under the Agenda Item 'Public Participation'.
 Issues raised that may require further discussion and/or decision making will be included as an Agenda Item at a future meeting.
-We apologise for any inconvenience the above changes may cause.

 Our halls can be hired for parties, by groups and organisations - please contact the Clerk on 01744 892167 or firstname.lastname@example.org for details

 HAVE YOUR SAY ON ST HELENS LOCAL PLAN ST HELENS BOROUGH LOCAL PLAN 2020 - 2035 St Helens have prepared the next stage of their new Local Plan, known as the Submission Draft.
 They are holding a number of local drop in sessions in neighbourhoods across St Helens.
 These sessions are open to all and will give residents an opportunity to ask questions about the Local Plan and how to make their comments.
 The Seneley Green session will be held in the Community Hall on Wednesday 20th February 2pm – 6.30pm

 For more information on the Local Plan visit: sthelens.gov.uk/localplan